-&lt;sup>21 The standards specified in CASA Guidelines: Lighting in the vicinity of aerodromes: Advice to lighting designers, may be used to demonstrate compliance with this performance outcome.
+The standards specified in CASA Guidelines: Lighting in the vicinity of aerodromes: Advice to lighting designers, may be used to demonstrate compliance with this performance outcome.

-The inner city area shown on Map C 06 Coastal Hazard - Storm tide Inundation is intended to be defended from storm surge risk by public works - refer to Part 5 Implementation Strategy Project M2 Storm Tide Barrier.

-&lt;sup>23 For this development scheme, this is RL3.9m Australian Height Datum (AHD).

-&lt;sup>24 Applicants must be aware that in some areas flood hazard areas will also co-exist with storm tide hazard areas.
+- Refer to Part 5 Implementation Strategy Strategic Action S11 which addresses boat ramps in Ross Creek - The inner city area shown on Map C 06 Coastal Hazard - Storm tide Inundation is intended to be defended from storm surge risk by public works - refer to Part 5 Implementation Strategy Project M2 Storm Tide Barrier. - $^{\scriptscriptstyle 28}$ For this development scheme, this is - RL3.9m Australian Height Datum (AHD). - Applicants should be aware that in some areas flood hazard areas will also co-exist with storm tide hazard areas.
 In these instances, the floor levels and other design responses will need to be sufficient to comply with these requirements and the Building Regulation 2006.